ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 $ docker image push ozkary/prefect:mta-de-101
 ```

 The Docker file defines the image dependency with Python already installed.
-We also copy a requirements file which contains additional dependencies that need to be install on the container image.
-We also copy our code on the container, so when we run it it is able to find the pipeline code.
+We also copy a requirements file which contains additional dependencies that need to be installed on the container image.
+We finally copy our code on the container, so when we run it, it is able to find the pipeline main_flow.

 ```yml
 FROM prefecthq/prefect:2.7.7-python3.9